Digital Video Articles, Tutorials, Guides & Q & A

 Early IPTV Attempts

-One of the earliest examples of IPTV was the deployment of AT&T’s Homezone service in 2002.
+One of the earliest examples of IPTV was AT&T’s Homezone service deployment in 2002.

 A limited number of channels through a set-top box with an Internet connection were provided to subscribers.

-The late 2000s and early 2010s saw the emergence of streaming video platforms such as Netflix, Hulu, and Amazon Prime Video.
+The late 2000s and early 2010s saw streaming video platforms such as Netflix, Hulu, and Amazon Prime Video emerge.

 They were instrumental in fuelling the adoption of IPTV.